ucopacme/amazon-cognito-cdk-example-for-getting-aws-credentials/docs/README.md

 SdapDevAnalyst3
 ```

-### Identity Pool Groups are then administered (by whom?!) to include the correct set of users.
+User pool groups are then administered (by whom?!) to include the correct set of users.
 Once a user is added to a group they will then be able to access sts tokens
 based on the web identity role's permissions and policy.